 Both teeth whitening and poor dental hygiene can cause tooth sensitivities, but poor dental hygiene can cause more severe problems such as cavities, tooth decay, and gum infection.
 You can prevent tooth sensitivities by scheduling regular dentist appointments and brushing and flossing daily, but sometimes that’s not quite enough.
 Taking these necessary precautions and/or necessary dental procedures, will help to ensure you have a pain free summer and are able to indulge in the occasional ice cream cone.

-Guarantee your teeth are ice cream-ready by scheduling an appointment with Paul A. Palliser DDS PC today: Paul A. Palliser DDS PC Phone Number 847-639-3031.
+Guarantee your teeth are ice cream-ready by scheduling an appointment with Paul A. Palliser DDS PC today: Paul A. Palliser DDS PC Office Phone Number 847-639-3031.
 After all, July is National Ice Cream Month!

 Links for more info on sensitive teeth: